luisDVA/SturniraMacroecology/README.md

 06_anovaTable.R -- Reporting the ANOVAs from the linear mixed models
 07_spatialFig1.R -- Plotting the specimen localities
 08_measPlotsClean.R -- Descriptive plots of the specimen measurements
-09_effectsPlots.R -- Effects plot for species trait means
-Baur_isosize_fn.R -- Function to calculate skull isosizes, from Baur & Leuenberger (2011); sourced by 03_LMMisosize.R
+09_effectsPlots.R -- Effects plot for species trait means 10_cv_equality.R -- Test for equality in coefficients of variation Baur_isosize_fn.R -- Function to calculate skull isosizes, from Baur & Leuenberger (2011); sourced by 03_LMMisosize.R

 *filtered*